zhengjia/sinatra-explained/app/tutorial_1/tutorial_1.md

 ```ruby
   libdir = File.dirname(__FILE__)
   $LOAD_PATH.unshift(libdir) unless $LOAD_PATH.include?(libdir)

   require 'sinatra/base'
   require 'sinatra/main'

   enable :inline_templates
 ```

 First two lines add sinatra/lib to $LOAD_PATH.
 Then `sinatra/lib/sinatra/base.rb`, which is the file contains majority of the code, and `sinatra/lib/sinatra/main.rb` are required. `sinatra/lib/sinatra/base.rb` has a lot of classes and modules defined: `Sinatra::Base`, `Sinatra::Request`, `Sinatra::Response`, `Sinatra::NotFound`, `Sinatra::Helpers`, `Sinatra::Templates`, `Sinatra::Application`, and `Sinatra::Delegator`; among them `Sinatra::Application` is a subclass of `Sinatra::Base`, and it is opened and further defined by `sinatra/lib/sinatra/main.rb`.

-By looking at the top level code, the whole sinatra/base is inside the Sinatra module, so it can be safely passed at this step because it is in it's own scope and can't be automatically hooked to our app.
+By looking at the top level code, the whole sinatra/base is inside the Sinatra module, so it can be safely passed at this step because it's in its own scope and can't be automatically hooked to our app.
 There are two other possibilities: `enable :inline_templates` on the last line of `sinatra/lib/sinatra.rb`, and `include Sinatra::Delegator` on the last line of `sinatra/lib/sinatra/main.rb`.
 If you grep on 'def enable', it's a class methods of Sinatra::Base.
 It looks like it has nothing to do with the get method.
 The only hope is this line: `include Sinatra::Delegator`.
 We can see :get is passed in as a parameter to the `delegate` method, which looks promising.
 Let's look at this module in detail.

 Sinatra::Delegator is a module defined in Sinatra::Base: